apache/airflow/docs/howto/use-mesos.rst

   `Instructions are available in the mesos docs. <https://mesos.readthedocs.io/en/latest/docker-containerizer/#private-docker-repository>`_

-The rest is up to you and how you want to work with a dockerized airflow configuration.
+The rest is up to you and how you want to work with a container airflow configuration.